InstituteforDiseaseModeling/covasim/README.md

 ## Quick start guide

-Install with `pip install covasim`.
+Install with `pip install covasim[webapp]`.
 If everything is working, the following Python commands should bring up a plot:

 ```python
 import covasim as cv